JamesMGreene/qunit-reporter-junit/README.md

 # JUnit reporter for QUnit

-A QUnit addon that produces JUnit-style XML test reports (e.g. for integration into build tools like Jenkins).
+A QUnit plugin that produces JUnit-style XML test reports (e.g. for integration into build tools like Jenkins).

 ## Usage

-Include the addon script after QUnit itself, then implement the `jUnitReport` hook to do something with the XML string (e.g. upload it to a server):
+Include the plugin script after QUnit itself, then implement the `jUnitReport` hook to do something with the XML string (e.g. upload it to a server):

 ```js
 QUnit.jUnitReport = function(report) {